agittins/bermuda/README.md

   out a bit and get a workable impression of where devices and scanners are in relation to each other.
 Math / Geometry geeks are very welcome to assist, I am well out of my depth here!

-- As yet it doesn't know how to handle rotating MAC addresses, hopefully it can integrate with the new integration that does that.
+- As yet it doesn't know how to handle iPhones with their rotating MAC addresses, hopefully we can integrate with [Private BLE Device](https://www.home-assistant.io/integrations/private_ble_device/) to solve that.
+We do now support iBeacon, so companion apps such as the one for Android will now work, even with the rotating MAC-address.
+AFAIK the iOS companion app doesn't support sending iBeacon, but you can likely find some other app that does.

 ## What you won't need (if this works for you)